-- a) Data Collection: The researcher conducted face-to-face structured interviews with selected participants from the Corruption Prevention Commission in Perak State.
-These participants were chosen based on their in-depth knowledge of environmental issues in Perak. - b) Data Preparation: The collected data from interviews were transcribed verbatim.
-Since the interviews were conducted in Bahasa Melayu, translations into English were performed to facilitate analysis. - c) Data Analysis: The study employed qualitative data analysis techniques.
+- 1. Data collection: The researcher conducted face-to-face structured interviews with selected participants from the Perak State Corruption Prevention Commission.
+These participants were chosen based on their in-depth knowledge of environmental issues in Perak. - 2.
+Data preparation: The collected data from interviews were transcribed verbatim.
+Since the interviews were conducted in Malay, translations into English were performed to facilitate analysis. - 3.
+Data analysis: The study employed qualitative data analysis techniques.
 The analysis involved coding the transcribed data to identify recurring themes and patterns related to the perceptions of the natural environment.
+This process was aided by qualitative data analysis software to ensure systematic and rigorous analysis.

-- This process was aided by qualitative data analysis software to ensure systematic and rigorous analysis. - d) Triangulation: To enhance the validity of the findings, the study used triangulation by comparing interview data with reports on land issues in Perak.
-This approach helped to corroborate the findings from different data sources. - e) Interpretation: The final step involved interpreting the coded data and themes to draw conclusions about the perceptions of the natural environment among the respondents from the Corruption Prevention Commission in Perak State.
+- 4. Triangulation: To enhance the validity of the findings, the study used triangulation by comparing interview data with reports on land issues in Perak.
+This approach helped to corroborate the findings from different data sources. - 5.
+Interpretation: The final step involved interpreting the coded data and themes to draw conclusions about the respondents' perceptions of the natural environment from the Corruption Prevention Commission in Perak.